mfridman/cli/README.md

 ```

 The `FlagsMetadata` field is a slice of `FlagMetadata` structs that define metadata for each flag.
-Unfortunatly, the `flag.FlagSet` package alone is a bit limiting, so this package adds a layer on
+Unfortunatly, the `flag` package alone is a bit limiting, so this package adds a layer on top to
-top to provide the most common features.
+provide the most common features, such as automatic handling of required flags.

+The `SubCommands` field is a slice of `*Command` structs that represent subcommands.
+This allows you
+to organize your CLI application into a hierarchy of commands.
+Each subcommand can have its own
+flags and business logic.

 The `Exec` field is a function that is called when the command is executed.
 This is where you put
 your business logic.